nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 Loop is carb-centric.
 Loop users have been instructed to enter carbs, including future carbs (fat, protein), to ensure Loop gives the right amount of insulin.
 Some users also enter "fake carbs" to force Loop to give more insulin.

 The Trio algorithm does not consider future carbs.
 What does this mean?
 The algorithm considers many factors, adds guardrails, and then acts by setting a temporary basal, administering a bolus (SMB), or both.
 Future carbs are not considered.
-The algorithm does not care about any future carbs you might have entered.
+The algorithm does not care about any future carbohydrates you might have entered.

 **Wait, what!?
-You have to consider carbs, right?
+You have to consider carbohydrates, right?
 Why else would I add them?**
-*Trio considers carbs only once absorbed and part of Carbs On Board (COB).*
+*Trio considers carbohydrates only once absorbed and part of Carbohydrates On Board (COB).*

 ### Mealtime Strategy
 <details>
   <summary><b>So what's the mealtime strategy then?</b></summary>
 1. Use the bolus calculator before you eat.
-Enter carbs (and fat and protein if you want).
+Enter carbohydrates (and fat and protein if you want).
 Look at the recommended bolus and tap the info button if you disagree with it.
 2. Change the recommendation if you want to, and then bolus.
 If the recommendation is way off, you should check your settings.
 Remember that the recommendation is based on your settings, including the "Recommended bolus percentage" setting.
 3. Depending on your insulin type and sensitivity, you should consider doing this some minutes before eating.
-You do not need to adjust the carb timestamp to the actual time you plan to eat; you can keep it when you announce the meal and pre-bolus.
+You do not need to adjust the carbohydrate timestamp to the actual time you plan to eat; you can keep it when you announce the meal and pre-bolus.
 4. Enjoy your meal.
 In most cases, Trio will set a temporary low/zero basal.
 5. If Trio detects BG is rising faster or more than expected, it will give more insulin (SMB) depending on the settings.
 6. If Trio detects BG falling, a low/zero temporary basal will continue.